Niue’s Most Iconic Attractions

 1. Limu Pools

-Azure waters sheltered in a rocky cove, this is the iconic image of Niue.
-The Limu Pools is located from a short sea track starting in Namukulu village.
+Azure waters sheltered in a rocky cove; this is the iconic image of Niue.
+The Limu Pools is located on a short sea track starting in Namukulu village.
 The pools are best visited at half to full incoming tide for snorkelling, while those with little ones might want to consider swimming here at low tide.
-Either way, you’ll be met with crystal clear waters for snorkelling and exploring.
+Either way, you’ll be met with crystal-clear waters for snorkelling and exploring.
 Don’t miss the short side track leading to a smaller pool with a coastal arch.
 Learn more about this swimming hotspot in the 10 Most Beautiful Swimming Holes in Niue.

 2. Talava Arches